 With any great song comes a great story.
 Your narrative is important; it paints a picture of who you are, and why you make music.
 When you build a music website you’ll want to include a great bio page that makes a memorable impression.

-The two key things to think about when creating a killer band bio page are content, and design.
-They go hand in hand to produce a bio page that describes your band well, and looks great!
+The key things to think about when creating your band bio page are content and design.
+They go hand in hand to produce a bio page that describes your band well, and looks great.